 I’ve often thought that the same emotional needs that drove me to serve in the Peace Corps also drove me towards the writing and activism that I’ve done.
 In fact, I was assigned to the Peace Corps HIV/AIDS program, and I worked with sex & gender minorities during my service.
 Is it ironic that the Peace Corps would have rejected me for my history, when my history made me passionate about my service?

-At the same time, I always knew that coming out as Clarisse Thorn might risk my future stability.
+Years later, here I am, making the opposite choice.
+I always knew that coming out as Clarisse Thorn might risk my future stability.
 In 2009, I chose not to risk a TV appearance.
 But in 2013, I chose to take that risk.

 * * *